 The synergy between mitigation and development for FP138 is weak and the primary aim of the project is increasing energy access rather than mitigation.
 However, these facts do not mean that FP138 is a bad project, nor do they mean that the GCF should not have invested in it.
 FP138 is a good electrification project with a small but positive secondary mitigation benefit.
 From a development point of view, then, it is well worth funding.
 It is possible that many of the projects in the data with a low cost-effectiveness on the total costs measure are in this situation: although they are not cost-effective mitigation projects when considering total costs, they may be cost-effective on some development outcome.
-For projects like these, where the principle aim of the project is not mitigation, the total costs measure is a bad one because it over-states the cost of the mitigation component of the project.
+For projects like these, where the principle aim of the project is not mitigation component of the project.
 Instead, we should be looking at the fund's own costs measure in this situation, to see whether the mitigation component has been cost-effectively financed.
 It is possible that a relatively small amount of climate funding was able to unlock the synergy, rendering that investment cost-effective despite the weakness of the synergy.

 Unfortunately, in the case of FP138, the amount of financing required from the GCF to unlock the mitigation synergy was disproportionate to the mitigation gained.
-The median cost to funds of mitigation for renewable energy projects in our data, as weighted by project cost to funds, was \$8.52 per tCO2e.
-The 25th percentile on this measure was \$3.01 per tCO2e.
+The median cost to funds of mitigation for renewable energy projects in our data, as weighted by project cost to funds, was \$8.69 per tCO2e.
+The 25th percentile on this measure was \$3.78 per tCO2e.
 The cost to the GCF for FP138 of \$84.09 per tCO2e on our fund's costs measure compares very unfavourably.